 Missing over-the-counter cough medicine from your household medicine cabinet Finding cough medicine or suspicious-looking pills or tablets in your child or teen’s room, especially if he or she is not suffering from a cold Finding empty cough medicine packaging in your child or teen’s room or among his or her personal possessions.
 Noticing the symptoms of dextromethorphan use or side effects such as high fever, sleepiness, confusion, or slurred speech in your child or teen Overhearing your child or teen talking about C-C-C, robo, triple C, dex, drex, skittles, velvet, red devils, or vitamin D, which are all common street names for dextromethorphan.

-If you think your child may be using dextromethorphan inappropriately, contact us at 1-888-287-0471 Who Answers? for more information about how to get him or her enrolled in an effective dextromethorphan (DXM) addiction treatment program.
 About 5.5 percent of 12th grade students used cough medicines in 2008, such as those containing dextromethorphan, to get high, according to a study by the National Institute of Drug Abuse.